 - Remember that you can make amazing BBQ rubs right at home—no need to buy that bottled stuff.
 You will have a full arsenal of flavors right in your cupboard.
 This recipe makes 2/3 cup of rub.

 - No one truly knows how the name “Voodoo” has been attributed to this spice mixture, but I can tell you that it will definitely make an impression!
 With this in mind, please be aware that this recipe does contain some spicy elements like jalapeno powder, white pepper, and black pepper.
 Some folks cannot tolerate chili heat, while others are sensitive to black pepper.
 You can adjust the recipe as needed, but be aware that this will alter the flavor profile.

 - 2 tablespoons salt

-- 1 tablespoon brown sugar
+- 2 tablespoons brown sugar

-- 1 tablespoon paprika (not smoked)
+- 1 tablespoon regular paprika

 - 1 tablespoon smoked paprika

-- 1 tablespoon cayenne
+- 1 tablespoon jalapeno powder sub with cayenne

-- 1 tablespoon granulated garlic
+- 1 tablespoon granulated garlic or garlic powder

 - 1 tablespoon onion powder